Battle of Jiulianshan: Resupply Effort and Second Ambush

+Reasons for Nationalist Failure

-The nationalist failure was mainly caused by the grave underestimation of the enemy's strength and determination.
-Although the so-called communist guerrilla regiments were actually only battalion sized, they could still be a sizable and formidable force when they were concentrated together.
-In contrast, although the nationalist enjoyed both the technical and numerical superiority, they did not have advantage when their forces were deployed separately in smaller numbers.
+The Nationalist failure was mainly due to their grave underestimation of the enemy's strength and determination.
+Although the so-called Communist guerrilla regiments were actually only battalion-sized, they still formed a sizable and formidable force when concentrated.
+In contrast, although the Nationalist enjoyed both the technical and numerical superiority, they did not have advantage when their forces were deployed separately in smaller numbers.